-The historic county of Suffolk lies at the heart of East Anglia and its 50-mile stretch of coastline is a thing of beauty.
-Largely undisturbed, it is home to stunning landscapes and dramatic open skies but it’s not all about the great outdoors – bustling market towns and quaint fishing villages make it a magnet for tourists.
-The locally-sourced food and annual arts festivals are also hugely popular and help make the Suffolk Heritage Coast a feast for the mind, body and soul.
+The historic county of Suffolk lies at the heart of East Anglia and its 50-mile coastline is gorgeous.
+Largely undisturbed, it is home to stunning landscapes and dramatic open skies but it’s not all about the great outdoors.
+Bustling market towns and quaint fishing villages make it a magnet for tourists.
+Locally-sourced food and arts festivals are also popular, and help make the Suffolk Heritage Coast a feast for the mind, body and soul.

-WHAT ARE THE MUST-SEES?
-Southwold is a great place to start.
-This charming seaside town has a lot to offer visitors, from beaches to boutique shops.
+Southwold is a charming seaside town with much to offer visitors, from beaches to boutique shops.
 Dogs are allowed inside many of them – including the flagship store of Adnams Brewery.
-If you like your beer, the shop is well worth a visit and it also stocks locally-produced gin and vodka, as well as quirky kitchen gadgets.
+If you like your beer, the shop is well worth a visit.
+It also stocks locally-produced gin and vodka, as well as quirky kitchen gadgets.
 I can also recommend the £20 brewery tour – but you’ll have to leave your dog at home for that one.

 Southwold Pier is also a must if you’re in the area.
-Home to several shops and restaurants – The Beach Café is dog-friendly – it’s been done up in a vibrant steampunk-style which really attracts the crowds.
-Look out for the hand-crafted metal figurines and make sure you visit the hall of mirrors, the “tunnelling telescope” and the Waterclock, which puts on an impressive display every 30 minutes.
+It’s been done up in a cool steampunk style and is home to several shops and restaurants.
+Try The Beach Café, which is dog-friendly.
+Look out for pier’s hand-crafted metal figurines and make sure you visit the hall of mirrors and the Waterclock, which puts on an impressive display every 30 minutes.

 Snape Maltings – home to the annual Aldeburgh Festival – is a great place to while away a few hours, too.
 This “creative campus” is a thriving arts and music hub, thanks to former local resident, composer Benjamin Britten.

-Here, in this former Victorian industrial complex, you’ll find one of the world’s leading music centres, alongside an eclectic collection of galleries and shops selling everything from antiques to crafts.
-Dogs are allowed in a handful of the independent boutiques, and the onsite pub, the Plough & Sail.
+Here, in this former Victorian industrial complex, you’ll find one of the world’s leading music centres.
+Snape Maltings is also home to an eclectic collection of galleries and shops selling everything from antiques to crafts.
+Dogs are allowed in a handful of the independent boutiques and the onsite pub, the Plough & Sail.
 When we visited, there was a food market going on so Ernie loved sampling the locally-produced meats and cheeses!

 Nearby Aldeburgh is fantastically dog-friendly, too.
-We loved exploring the pebble beach while nosing at the colourful houses and popping in and out of the welcoming shops, such as Collen and Clare.
-I’ve never been anywhere with so many dog water bowls by the front doors – a sure sign your four-legged friend will be welcome inside.
+We loved the pebble beach, colourful houses and and all the pet-friendly shops, such as Collen and Clare and the Wag & Bone dog boutique.
+Almost every store has a water bowl outside – a sure sign your four-legged friend will be welcome.

 Further north, there’s the East Anglia Transport Museum, near Lowestoft.
 Here, you can take a trip back in time on one of many old buses or trams – and your dog can even join you for a ride.
 Entry costs £9 for adults while dogs are allowed in for free.